kyleconroy/python-twilio2/docs/usage/basics.rst

 Accessing REST Resources
 =========================

-To access Twilio REST resources, you'll first need to instantiate a :class:`TwilioClient`.
+To access Twilio REST resources, you'll first need to instantiate a :class:`TwilioRestClient`.

 Authentication
 --------------------------

-The :class:`TwilioClient` needs your Twilio credentials.
-While these can be passed in directly to the construcutor, we suggest storing your credentials as environment variables.
+The :class:`TwilioRestClient` needs your Twilio credentials.
+While these can be passed in directly to the constructor, we suggest storing your credentials as environment variables.
 Why?
-You'll never have to worry about committing your credentials and accidently posting them somewhere public.
+You'll never have to worry about committing your credentials and accidentally posting them somewhere public.

 The :class:`TwilioClient` looks for :const:`TWILIO_ACCOUT_SID` and :const:`TWILIO_AUTH_TOKEN` inside the current environment.